mmeyer724/Frameworkless/README.md

 From here, you should be able to browse to http://localhost:8080/.
 The website is served with NGINX and PHP 7.

 ### Getting started with Docker
-If you're a Docker user rather than Vagrant, there is a `docker-compose set up provided`.
+If you're a Docker user rather than Vagrant, there is a `docker-compose` set up provided.

 Follow the instructions above and replace "`vagrant up`" with "`docker-compose up`"